Tiger Schulmann

 Daniel "Tiger" Schulmann (born July 2, 1962) is an American Kyokushin karateka and mixed martial arts trainer.
+Daniel Schulmann has trained many pro fighters including Jimmie Rivera, Lyman Good, Shane Burgos, Julio Arce, and Uriah Hall.

 Biography

 Schulmann began training in the martial arts in kyokushin karate at the age of six in New York City.
 He trained and competed throughout the United States, and internationally in Japan and Israel.
 As an adult, he has trained in grappling, boxing, kickboxing, and other martial arts disciplines.